Applied Positive Psychology

 - 4 core subjects (including a capstone project), each worth 25 points.

 - positive interventions and programs

 Learning and assessment will take place through a range of tasks, including debates, case studies, role plays, videos, journal entries and research activities.
-In addition, you will be encouraged to apply positive psychology principles to your own life and to critically reflect on these experiences.
+You will also be encouraged to apply positive psychology principles to your own life and to critically reflect on these experiences.

-- gain a thorough understanding of the conceptual and theoretical foundations of positive psychology
+- understand the conceptual and theoretical foundations of positive psychology

 - synthesise different wellbeing frameworks from various disciplines